Johnnie Cochran: Early career

 After passing the California bar exam in 1963, Cochran took a position in Los Angeles as a deputy city attorney in the criminal division.
 In 1964, the young Cochran prosecuted one of his first celebrity cases, Lenny Bruce, a comedian who had recently been arrested on obscenity charges.
 Two years later, Cochran entered private practice.
 Soon thereafter, he opened his own firm, Cochran, Atkins & Evans, in Los Angeles.

 In his first notable case, Cochran represented an African-American widow who sued several police officers who had shot and killed her husband, Leonard Deadwyler.
 Though Cochran lost the case, it became a turning point in his career.
 Rather than seeing the case as a defeat, Cochran realized the trial itself had awakened the black community.
 In reference to the loss, Cochran wrote in The American Lawyer, "those were extremely difficult cases to win in those days.
 But what Deadwyler confirmed for me was that this issue of police abuse really galvanized the minority community.
 It taught me that these cases could really get attention."

 By the late 1970s, Cochran had established his reputation in the black community.
-He was litigating a number of high-profile police brutality and criminal cases.
+He litigated a number of high-profile police brutality and criminal cases.